TickTeam/guide-tt/android_app/how_to_edit_my_account_information.md

 ### How to edit my account information?
 1.Open TickTick on your android device, and slide the screen to the right.

-2.Tap your name in the upper left hand corner to enter account details.
+2.Tap your avatar in the upper left hand corner to enter account details.

-3.Tap your name again, and then change your avatar, name and email address in the next page.
+3 You can change your avatar, name, email address, and password here.